 Appellants will be sent notification of their appeal hearing at least 10 clear school days in advance of the hearing.

 Appellants will be sent a copy of the school’s case at least 7 clear working days in advance of the hearing.

-If an appellant wishes to submit further evidence, which was not included with their initial appeal, they should ensure this is received at least 7 clear working days (not counting the day of postage or the hearing) in advance of your appeal.
+If you appeal and you want to submit further evidence, which was not included with your initial appeal, you need to ensure this is received at least 7 working days in advance of your appeal (not including the day of postage or the hearing).

 Companies that offer admissions advice are not endorsed by Hertfordshire County Council.
-Everything you need to know about applying for a school place can be found on this website.
+Everything you need to know about applying for a school place can be found on the Hertfordshire County Council website.
 If you have any questions or need help with your child’s application for a school place you can call our Customer Service Centre.
 The admissions team is here to help you, offering up-to-date and accurate information with our free and confidential service.